pearcemc/ClusterUtils.jl/README.md

 # 3.06037
 ```

 We can map the results of an evaluation to a symbol on remote processes using `sow`.
-This makes the sown object available for future operations.
+This makes the symbol's value available for future operations.
 The default is that the symbol has global scope (keyword arg `mod=Main`).
-We can retrieve the thing bound to a symbol on remote processes using `reap`.
+We can retrieve the value of a symbol on remote processes using `reap`.

 ```julia
 sow(3, :bob, pi^2)